Drug Abuse in the Workplace

 Recreational drugs and their side effects

 Your employees' behavior at work affects everyone and it also affects the bottom line.
-Abusers are less productive; miss more workdays; often injure themselves or coworkers; file more worker's compensation claims.
+Drug abusers are less productive; miss more workdays; often injure themselves or coworkers; file more worker's compensation claims.
 No one company can absorb the costs incurred by this segment of the work force, but someone does pay.
 Employees pay through higher insurance premiums, lesser salaries and smaller benefit packages.
 The consumer ends up paying higher prices for goods.

-Managers and owners should be aware of some of the telltale signs of abuse.
+Managers and owners should be aware of some of the telltale signs of drug abuse.
 Watch out for employees who are often late or absent.
 Those same people have trouble keeping their emotions intact.
 They are moody or are prone to unusual flare-ups of temper.
 Their physical appearance starts to deteriorate and their relationships with the other workers fall apart.
 As far as the job is concerned, these people are more concerned with their addiction than your business.
 Watch carefully for those people who are always borrowing money from others or who frequently need an advance on their salary.
 Have you ever checked the company credit cards and noticed that an employee has made personal charges?
 Not only do these people hurt the morale and productivity of the company, they can also ruin a company's image and reputation.

 If your company has an Employee Assistance Program (EAP), let all employees know it is there for them to use.
 If an EAP is unavailable, help that person find a treatment service or help develop one.